gaslight/posts/posts/2013-08-08-with-purpose.md

 Why did this make sense for us?
 Why the three pillars of learning, building, and sharing?
 What does community mean?
 Glad you asked!

 **Inspiring Creators** - From the very beginning, we had decided to strike out on our own and build something because we simply weren't inspired.
 I'm not sure we all realized it at the time, but it's very clear today.
 Creative people require an environment where they can express themselves in their own way to create meaningful things.
-None of us had that, but when we said we wanted an environment where we created the boundaries to do the best work we knew how, I think we were saying, each of us were not in a place where we were inspired to do our best work.
+When we said we wanted an environment where we created the boundaries to do the best work we knew how, I think we were saying, each of us were not in a place where we were inspired to do our best work.
 Gaslight exists to inspire creators.
 To provide an environment where creators can express and explore their creativity.
 To have a say in how things are done.

 **Learning** - We love to learn.
 Learning new things is the great undiscovered country of the mind.
 Our purpose is to make Gaslight a place where creators can be inspired to learn new things.
 New and better ways of doing things.
 The only way for us to build great things is to learn new ways of being better each day.
 Greatness is an elusive target.
 As soon as you think you've reached it, you're already being left behind.
 People who are inspired to learn will always do greater things.